inFumumVerti/DHBWorld-Docu/SAD.md

 This project uses the MVC Pattern for the front end (Android App) but most of the View-components are handled internally with xml files.
 The MVC Pattern can be seen in the next picture:

 ![MVC](./images/MVC_upgraded.png)

+The MVC-pattern we use uses two more components: Firebase and Shared Preferences.
+We use firebase for our database, that has to be shared with other users like the "User Interaction"-Feature.
+The shared preferences are used to store information like the matriculation number privately on the device itself.

 ## 3. Architectural Goals and Constraints